suryaaa-g/MERN-ExerciseTracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Web Application designed to help a group of friends track their workouts and developed to learn full stack development
+A Web Application designed to help people keep track of their workouts.
+Developed to learn the MERN stack.

 Details:
 * Developed based on the [FreeCodeCamp Mern Stack Tutorial](https://www.youtube.com/watch?v=7CqJlxBYj-M&t=3614s) tutorial